Find Trade Colleges

 Read More…

-With a ranking of #8, College of Southern Maryland did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+College of Southern Maryland did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #8 on the list.
 CSM is a small public school located in the rural area of La Plata.

-The average tuition and fees for an out-of-state undergraduate student at CSM are $9,240 a year.
+Out-of-state tuition fees for undergraduate students at CSM are $9,240 per year.

 Best Allied Health Professions Colleges by State